integrallis/stripe_event/README.md

 ## Configuration

-If you have built an application that has multiple Stripe accounts--say, each of your customers has their own--you may want to define your own way of retrieving events from Stripe (e.g. perhaps you want to use the `user_id` parameter[[2]](https://stripe.com/docs/apps/getting-started#webhooks) from the top level to detect the customer for the event, then grab their specific API key).
+If you have built an application that has multiple Stripe accounts--say, each of your customers has their own--you may want to define your own way of retrieving events from Stripe (e.g. perhaps you want to use the [user_id parameter](https://stripe.com/docs/apps/getting-started#webhooks) from the top level to detect the customer for the event, then grab their specific API key).
 You can do this:

 ```ruby
 StripeEvent.event_retriever = Proc.new do |params|